nosas/blog/keras_tuner_tensorboard/article.md

 The model's hyperparameters were chosen by intuition and experimentation.
 However, I believe that we can find better hyperparameters by tuning the model's hyperparameters using KerasTuner.

-We'll focus on tuning the following five hyperparameters with KerasTuner:
+We'll focus on tuning the following four hyperparameters with KerasTuner:

 - `filters`: The number of convolutional filters in each convolutional layer.
 - `kernel_size`: The size of the convolutional kernel.
 - `pool_size`: The size of the max pooling layers.
 - `dropout_rate`: The probability of dropping a neuron.
-- `learning_rate`: The learning rate of the Adam optimizer.

 ```python
 x = layers.Conv2D(filters, kernel_size, activation="relu", padding="same")(x)